Neural-Net-Rahul/tracks/readme.md

 - ✏️ **Edit Tracks** – Modify existing tracks and update details.
 - 📄 **Multiple Pages per Track** – Organize content into separate pages within a track.
 - ⬇️ **Download Pages** – Save individual track pages for offline use.
-- 🔍 **Advanced Search** – Find tracks using substrings and subsequences in names or tags.
+- 🔍 **Advanced Search** – Find tracks using substrings in names or tags.
 - 🕒 **Auto-Sorting** – Tracks are sorted based on the latest updates.

 ## 🚀 Installation & Setup